 Warner is an unlikeable, alienating character with a nasty temper, and while that’s not a problem in itself, nearly everyone in this slightly depressing book is unpleasant, including Warner’s parents who arrive on the scene from Pennsylvania.
 There are a few scenes in which Warner rubs up against those wealthier than him and while his resentments and observations are directed towards showing the superficiality of status markers, we see that he wants the very things he supposedly despises.
 There will always to be people who have more than us, but you can bet that there are also people who have less.
 Warner and Megan’s social position puts them outside of the window of the wealthy looking in, and that’s an interesting but uncomfortable place to be.
 While it’s easy to have sympathy for Megan, it’s not easy to have sympathy for Warner, yet they are, after all, in the same boat.

 I loved the book’s title–after all that six figure income is a term that’s bandied about and seems to mean that the recipient has passed some magical status marker to a point of arrival.
 It’s a bit odd though when you think about it as 101,000 is a lot different from 999,000 but those two numbers both qualify as ‘six figures.’
-It was interesting to see how the Lutzs decided to spend $150 on carpet cleaning on a regular basis when they are supposedly squeezing every penny to buy a house, but that’s society for you.
+It was interesting to see how the Lutzs decided to spend $150 on carpet cleaning when they are supposedly squeezing every penny to buy a house, but that’s society for you.
 I’m always amazed at how many people who claim to be ‘broke’ have regular lawn service, or cleaners, or who take their pets to be washed when they could do it their damn selves.

 The biggest problem I had with the novel is characterisation.
 Initially this seemed to be a character-driven novel focusing on the dynamics of a marriage, but for this reader, the crime aspect worked against the character development.
 For the first part of the novel, Warner is a time bomb waiting to explode and then later, he remains in control until one big outburst which is intended as a defense.
 Somehow this didn’t quite gel.
 There’s a big build up and then a dispersal of all that anger and rage as it disappears … puff… into the ozone.
 Perhaps people would act this way in this horrible situation, but character seemed secondary to the plot.
 A couple of the plot twists strained credulity, and readers should be prepared for the ambiguity of the ending.